-“My pedagogical philosophy is to do more than teach about the subject at hand.
-I also strive to enhance my students’ creativity and thinking skills, and to help them develop a strong sense of social responsibility and global citizenship.
-With the easy availability of information via new technologies, it’s more important than ever to help students learn how to identify what’s most important — and why.”
+“My pedagogical philosophy is to do more than teach the subject at hand.
+I also strive to enhance my students’ analytical skills and help them develop a stronger sense of social responsibility and global citizenship.
+With the proliferation of information technologies, it’s more important than ever to help students learn how to identify what’s most important — and why.”
 Paul G. Harris

 - Animal Rights (Education University of Hong Kong)